gregerolsson/booster/README.md

 Backbone.js and Handlebars.js.
 It integrates with the Rails Asset Pipeline in a somewhat peculiar way:

-* Booster assets have the `.booster` extension and can contain both JavaScript and Handlebars markup __in the same file__.
+* Booster assets have the `.boost` extension and can contain both JavaScript and Handlebars markup __in the same file__.
 Handlebars templates are compiled to JavaScript functions inline during processing.
 A TextMate bundle supporting both languages in the same file is included.